-Pascal Archambault is a business law practitioner in the Montréal office of Langlois lawyers.
+Pascal Archambault, CIPP/C, is a business law practitioner in the Montréal office of Langlois lawyers.

 Keenly aware of the great investment and effort required of businesses to create, to innovate and to secure achievement, his practice focuses on the legal and operational issues involved in the exploitation and protection of intellectual property and other intangible and technological assets that are essential for the success and sustainability of today’s businesses.

 He acts in a variety of commercial matters, particularly those involving intellectual property and information technology, in which he represents and advises innovative firms, content developers and online merchants, as well as various other corporations and organizations.
 He drafts, revises and negotiates a variety of commercial agreements and provides advice and other legal services in connection with proprietary technologies, e-commerce, software-as-a-service, domain names, copyright, the development and commercialization of creative content and cultural products, the protection of industrial know-how and other commercial information and data, confidentiality agreements, corporate policies, etc.

 Pascal also advises clients on privacy matters and the protection of personal information, the use of cloud-based services, the application of the Consumer Protection Act and the Charter of the French Language to e-commerce, and social media issues, among many other things.

 Perfectly bilingual, Pascal speaks and writes English and French with equal proficiency, and works in both languages on a regular basis.

 Certified Information Privacy Professional / Canada, International Association of Privacy Professionals (IAPP), 2018

 B.C.L./LL.B., integrated Bachelor of Civil Law/Bachelor of Laws program, McGill University, 2012